Syncleus/roes/lib/Arduino-Makefile/arduino-mk-vars.md

 **Description:**

 Device path to ArduinoISP.
 Not needed for hardware ISP's.
+Also used to define bootloader port on SAMD devices.

 **Example:**